Magnusbm76/milleranalysis/PROJECT_HUB.md

 ## Project Status

 The core website structure is now complete with all six main sections implemented.
-The site provides a comprehensive showcase of Dr. Miller's work with professional design and user-friendly interactions.
+The site provides a comprehensive showcase of Mr. Miller's work with professional design and user-friendly interactions.

 ## Codebase Cleansing - COMPLETED ✅ (November 27, 2025)